PyRepair/maniple/training-data/summarize-experiment/fastapi/6/prompt_response_response_9.md

 ) -> Tuple[Dict[str, Any], List[ErrorWrapper]]:
     values = {}
     errors = []
-    repeated_keys = {}

     if required_params:
-        # Iterate through the required params
         for field in required_params:
             value: Any = None
             if received_body is not None:
                 if field.shape in sequence_shapes and isinstance(
                     received_body, FormData
                 ):
-                    # Handle repeated keys
-                    if field.alias in repeated_keys:
+                    if field.alias in received_body:
-                        # Append the value to the existing list
-                        repeated_keys[field.alias].append(received_body.get(field.alias))
+                        if field.shape in sequence_shapes:
+                            value = received_body.getlist(field.alias)
                         else:
-                        # Create a new list for the repeated key
-                        repeated_keys[field.alias] = [received_body.get(field.alias)]
-                else:
                             value = received_body.get(field.alias)

-            # Process the values for repeated keys
-            if field.alias in repeated_keys:
+            if (
-                value = repeated_keys[field.alias]
+                value is None

-            # Validate the value and handle errors
+                or (isinstance(field_info, params.Form) and value == "")
+                or (
+                    isinstance(field_info, params.Form)
+                    and field.shape in sequence_shapes
+                    and len(value) == 0
+                )
+            ):
+                if field.required:
+                    if PYDANTIC_1:
+                        errors.append(
-            v_, errors_ = field.validate(value, values, loc=("body", field.alias))
+                            ErrorWrapper(MissingError(), loc=("body", field.alias))
-            if isinstance(errors_, ErrorWrapper):
-                errors.append(errors_)
-            elif isinstance(errors_, list):
-                errors.extend(errors_)
+                        )
+                    else:  # pragma: nocover
+                        errors.append(
+                            ErrorWrapper(  # type: ignore
+                                MissingError(),
+                                loc=("body", field.alias),
+                                config=BaseConfig,
+                            )
+                        )
                 else:
-                values[field.name] = v_
+                    values[field.name] = deepcopy(field.default)
+                continue
+            # validation logic remains the same
+            # ...
     return values, errors
 ```

-In the corrected function, we introduced a `repeated_keys` dictionary to collect values associated with repeated keys from the form data.
-This ensures that all values associated with the same key are properly collected into a list before validation takes place.
-This approach addresses the bug by handling form data with repeated keys correctly, resulting in the expected behavior for form fields defined as sequences.
-After applying this fix, the function should produce the expected output for the given test cases.
+In the revised version, the code has been modified to handle repeated keys in form data correctly.
+The function now checks for the presence of the field's alias in the received form data and processes all associated values based on the field's shape.
+This change ensures that all values associated with repeated keys are captured and processed during validation.

+The updated function should now correctly handle form data with repeated keys and produce the expected validation results.

+This fix may address the issue reported in the test cases and align with the feature request related to the problem of handling repeated key=value pairs in form data.